NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

 follow the ``<sc>_yyyy_v??.tm`` pattern where ``<sc>`` is the mission acronym, ``yyyy`` is the year covered by this data, and ``??`` is the version number.
-If/when new kernels are added to the data set, meta-kernels for all applicable years with the next version number, including the new kernels and leaving out superseded kernels should be created and added to the archive.
+If/when new kernels are added to the archive, meta-kernels for all applicable years with the next version number, including the new kernels and leaving out superseded kernels should be created and added to the archive.